metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Optional:

 - `affinity` (Attributes) Set the Affinity for the Runner Pod (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--affinity))
-- `env` (Attributes List) List of environment variables to set in the container.
-Cannot be updated. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--env))
+- `env` (Attributes List) List of environment variables to set in the container.Cannot be updated. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--env))
-- `env_from` (Attributes List) List of sources to populate environment variables in the container.
-The keys defined within a source must be a C_IDENTIFIER.
-All invalid keys will be reported as an event when the container is starting.
-When a key exists in multiple sources, the value associated with the last source will take precedence.
-Values defined by an Env with a duplicate key will take precedence.
-Cannot be updated. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--env_from))
+- `env_from` (Attributes List) List of sources to populate environment variables in the container.The keys defined within a source must be a C_IDENTIFIER.
+All invalid keyswill be reported as an event when the container is starting.
+When a key exists in multiplesources, the value associated with the last source will take precedence.Values defined by an Env with a duplicate key will take precedence.Cannot be updated. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--env_from))
 - `host_aliases` (Attributes List) Set host aliases for the Runner Pod (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--host_aliases))
 - `image` (String) Runner pod image to use other than default
 - `init_containers` (Attributes List) Set up Init Containers for the Runner (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--init_containers))